Geometry Aware Operator Transformer as an Efficient and Accurate Neural Surrogate for PDEs on Arbitrary Domains: Details of GAOT Architecture

 \subsubsection{General Training Setup}

 This section provides an overview of our training hyperparameters.
 Unless otherwise noted, all experiments follow these settings.
 Table~\ref{tab:train_setup_app} summarizes the primary hyperparameters and training schedules.
-In particular, we distinguish between time-dependent and time-independent PDE tasks in terms of epoch count, and highlight the differences in hardware usage for the DrivAerNet++ dataset.
-All models except DrivAerNet++ run on a single GeForce RTX 4090 GPU.
-For the DrivAerNet++ dataset, we use 4 GeForce A100 (40GB) GPUs in data parallel mode, and each GPU holds a batch size of 1.
+In particular, we distinguish between time-dependent and time-independent PDE tasks in terms of epoch count and highlight the differences in hardware usage for the industrial 3D dataset.
+All models except industrial 3D dataset run on a single GeForce RTX 4090 GPU.
+For the DrivAerNet++ dataset, we use 4 GeForce A100 GPUs in data parallel mode for 50 epochs, and each GPU holds a batch size of 1.
+For DrivAerML and NASA-CRM dataset, we use 1 GeForce A100 GPUs for 200 epochs.
 For the scheduler, we warm up to mitigate instability at early epochs, then adopt a cosine schedule for gradual decay, and finalize with a step-based drop for fine-tuning the last epoch range.